-I literally broke my way into the joys and benefits of walking for exercise and I love it!
-I broke my foot a week before Christmas, wait, let me rephrase that accurately.
+I literally broke my way into the joys and benefits of walking for exercise, and I love it!
+I broke my foot a week before Christmas.
+Wait, let me rephrase that accurately.
 My foot was broken by a distracted driver who drove over my foot as I stepped off a curb.
 After several months of not exercising, my foot finally healed enough for me to go back to running, or so I thought.
-As soon as the walking boot was off, so was I, off and running again.
+As soon as the walking boot was off, so was I. I was off and running again.

-As you are reading this you perhaps already see what’s coming next, yes, I re-injured my foot and had a setback.
+As you are reading this, you perhaps already see what’s coming next.
+I re-injured my foot and had a setback.
 This forced me to take a look at walking for exercise as an alternative to running.
-Because I have been a runner all my life, walking while intuitive, was new to me as any new form of exercise would be.
-So I wanted to learn as much as I could about walking as an exercise.
+Because I have been a runner all my life, walking, while intuitive, was new to me as any new form of exercise would be.
+So, I wanted to learn as much as I could about walking for exercise.

 While some links below are affiliate links, there is no additional charge to you.
 If you make a purchase, I make a commission.
 Please know that I will only affiliate myself with products and services I believe in.

-I learned as a 50+-year-old man with a lot of wear and tear on these tires, walking brings a lot of benefits that I frankly did not know about.
-Here are just some of the few benefits you will enjoy and gain through walking.
+I learned as a 50+-year-old man with a lot of wear and tear on these tires, walking for exercise brings a lot of benefits that I frankly did not know about.
+Here are just some of the few benefits you will enjoy and gain through walking for exercise.

-Finding a walking trail and taking a brisk walk is considered moderate-intensity aerobic activity as it is an aerobic exercise, and the U.S. Department of Health & Human Services (HHS) guidelines recommend that adults get 150 minutes (2.5 hours) a week of moderate-intensity aerobic activity.
-Walking helps to improve the body’s circulation which helps in the fight against heart disease.
+Finding a walking trail and taking a brisk walk is considered moderate-intensity aerobic activity as it is aerobic exercise, and the U.S. Department of Health & Human Services (HHS) guidelines recommend that adults get 150 minutes (2.5 hours) a week of moderate-intensity aerobic activity.
+Walking for exercise helps to improve the body’s circulation, which helps fight against heart disease.

-Walking in tandem with a healthy diet that includes superfoods can help in the battle with obesity and unwanted weight gain.
-Men and women as we get older, our metabolism slows and it is very important that we control and maintain a healthy weight.
+Walking for exercise in tandem with a healthy diet that includes superfoods can help in the battle with obesity and unwanted weight gain.
+Men and women, as we grow older, our metabolism slows, and we must control and maintain a healthy weight.
 Carrying around additional body fat is not healthy and will cause major health issues.

 This has been the greatest and fastest ROI for me and I am sure it will be for you as well.
 Whenever I feel stressed, I love going for a walk.
 Being outside and walking helps to clear your mind.
 Because walking releases endorphins, it will help take the edge off and put you in a better mood.

-You will notice when you walk, you will feel a certain level of calmness overtaking you.
-This calm coupled with brisk walking will allow you to sleep much better and more importantly for those with trouble sleeping – sleep peacefully through the night.
+You will notice when walking for exercise, you will feel a certain level of calmness overtaking you.
+This calm will allow you to sleep much better, and most important, for those with trouble sleeping, it will provide a peaceful sleep through the night.

 Walking vs. Running

 What I notice as I get older is that I have aches and pains after running.
-I am not a believer in the “no pain, no gain” philosophy.
-I didn’t buy it in little league (yes, I’m talking to you Coach Buzzy) when running 20 laps and I don’t buy it now.
-Both walking and running are great exercises to get your heart pumping.
+I do not believe in the “no pain, no gain” philosophy.
+I didn’t buy it in little league (yes, I’m talking to you Coach Buzzy) when running 10 laps around the field, and I don’t buy it now.
+Both walking for exercise and running are great to get your heart pumping.
 Both offer many of the same benefits.
 But here is the main difference,

 - Walking is a low-impact exercise and easy on the joints.